Cynodon dactylon

 Plan for at least 4–5 hours of uninterrupted midday or early afternoon sun if you are trying to push it in a marginal area.
 Dappled morning light and dense evening shade leave it leggy and open, which invites weeds and mud.

 Watch for thinning blades and patchy color under spreading maples or near tall privacy shrubs like arborvitae screens.
-Those are early signs the light budget is too low, even if the rest of the yard looks great.
+Those signs mean the light budget is too low; reserve shaded edges for partial-shade borders instead of fighting sparse turf.

 Zone-specific advice, seasonal reminders, and new plant guides — no filler.